 - Uchisar Castle

 - Or, visit one of the balloon launch sites

 For many people, watching the balloons from a viewpoint is just as memorable as taking a flight.
 This is mainly because they can relax and enjoy the experience without feeling rushed with time or having to be concerned with heights.

-The two most popular towns to stay in Cappadocia are Goreme and Urgup.
-If you have the time to stay or at least visit both towns it’s worth the short trip.
-They’re only about 5-miles apart.
+The two most popular towns to stay in Cappadocia are Goreme and Urgup, and both are vastly different.
+If you have the time to stay or at least visit both towns it’s worth the short trip—they’re only about 5 miles apart.